-Mike O'Connor is a candidate in the Master of Public Affairs Program at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Mike O'Connor graduated from the Master of Public Affairs Program at the Lyndon B. Johnson School of Public Affairs in May 0f 2018.
+He is primarily interested in economic equity and is seeking a policy analyst position in Austin, TX in the fields of advocacy, politics or government.

-Prior to entering public affairs, he was a political and intellectual historian of the United States.
-From 2007-2015, Mike taught U.S. history and other subjects at universities around the country.
+Prior to entering public policy, he was a political and intellectual historian of the United States.
+From 2006-2016, Mike taught U.S. history and other subjects at universities around the country.
 He holds a Ph.D. in American studies and a Master's degree in philosophy.

 Mike is the author of A Commercial Republic: America's Enduring Debate over Democratic Capitalism.
 He has also published academic articles on American pragmatism and the original Star Trek series.
 Links to much of his writing can be found on the o'connoralia page.